shanzhonglujie/MP-GCN/bert-based/README.md

 ## Introduction
-The source code is modified based on the BertGCN project, using fastNLP 0.6 0, which can be installed with the following command:
+The source code is for Bert-based MP-GCN (head number N=1), using fastNLP 0.6 0, which can be installed with the following command:

 * pip install -b dev https://github.com/fastnlp/fastNLP.git
 * python setup.py build